A Note to Those Who are Considering Zonegran

-I was just on MyMigraineConnection.com, perusing articles and looking up information on Zonegran withdrawal symptoms.
+I was just perusing articles and looking up information on Zonegran withdrawal symptoms.
 To my chagrin, there's a general lack of specificity when it comes to lists of withdrawal symptoms.
-As the drug is prescribed off-label for Migraines (it's an epilepsy treatment), the medical websites all tend to point out that one should exercise caution while weaning off Zonegran due to increased risk of seizure and “other side effects - talk to your doctor."
+As the drug is prescribed off-label for migraine (it's an epilepsy treatment), the medical websites all tend to point out that one should exercise caution while weaning off Zonegran due to increased risk of seizure and for "other side effects - talk to your doctor."

 What was I going through today?
 I see that agitation and irritability are side effects of Zonegran withdrawal; they can also accompany some people's postdrome stage, though feeling anger at this stage is infrequent for me.

-In my rather fruitless search for Zonegran withdrawal symptoms, I did find a few pages on MyMigraineConnection.com on which people solicited the advice of others who may've tried Zonegran - what's our opinion of the drug as a Migraine treatment?
+In my rather fruitless search for Zonegran withdrawal symptoms, I did find a few pages in which people solicited the advice of others who may've tried Zonegran - what's our opinion of the drug as a migraine treatment?

 I'm now going through the withdrawal process and will be off Zonegran in three weeks.
 Petadolex is my new herbal drug of choice, and thus far it's working well!